near/docs/docs/bos/tutorial/bos-ethers-data.md

 const tokens = Object.keys(state.tokens ?? {});
 ```

-You can see how it works here: [step_3](https://near.social/mob.near/widget/WidgetSource?src=zavodil.near/widget/token-balances-step-3). Вывод данных в приложении не менялся, но теперь оно не содержит hardcoded values.
+You can see how it works here: [step_3](https://near.social/mob.near/widget/WidgetSource?src=zavodil.near/widget/token-balances-step-3).
+The output of the data in the application remains unchanged, but now it no longer contains hardcoded values.

 ## Step 4.
 Caching Data Through GitHub Actions